edlangjr/feature-workspace/README.md

 `npm run pack:lib && ` *pack the library into a .tgz file*

+`npm run create:pack:dir && ` *if it does not exist, create a pack directory*

+`npm run move:pack && ` *move the .tgz file into the pack directory*

 `npm run publish:lib` *publish the library to an npm repository*

 **Build and Publish library (with schematics)**: